RTCD Setup and Configuration#

 # Security settings for authentication

-security.allow_self_registration = false
+security.allow_self_registration = true

 security.enable_admin = true